Echolink

 Echolink allows Ham radio operators to communicate over the Internet via Echolink enabled repeaters, simplex nodes, and cellphone based client applications.

-SOARAs Temple Hill 147.645- and San Clemente 146.025+ repeaters both have Echolink capability.
-At Temple Hill, the node number is 177360 (K6SOA-L), and at San Clemente, the node number 133376 (K6SOA-R).
-Both sites are running the SvxLink voice service application on DC powered Mini-ITX Debian Linux systems and are interfaced to the repeater controllers through CMedia Audio devices.
+SOARA’s Temple Hill 147.645 repeater has EchoLink capability.
+The node number is 177360 (K6SOA-L).
+The node is powered by the SvxLink voice service application on a Mini-ITX Debian Linux system and is interfaced to the repeater controller through a CMedia Audio device.

 From the developer of svxLink: “The SvxLink Server is a general purpose voice services system, which when connected to a transceiver, can act as both an advanced repeater system and can also operate on a simplex channel.
 One could call it a radio operating system.”